Penguin5681/05101334-Data-Science/README.md

 ## NOTE: Download the datasets and update the paths before proceeding to run the notebook

 ## Usage:
+### Open cmd or powershell and paste the following
 ~~~
 git clone https://github.com/Penguin5681/05101334-Data-Science && cd 05101334-Data-Science && pip install -r requirements.txt && code
  ~~~